magniefique/luseed/README.md

 - Loop Naming

 # 💾 Installation
-In order to install luseed to your device you must do the following:
-``pip install -r requirements.txt``
+In order to install luseed to your device you must do the following:\n ``pip install -r requirements.txt``